DaedalusX64/daedalus/Data/PC/readme.txt

 Support, Bugs, Comments ,Chat etc
 ***************************

-This version of Daedalus should be considered a BETA RELEASE and as such it is anticipated that it will crash from time to time.
+This version of Daedalus should be considered a BETA RELEASE and as such, bugs are expected.

 For support issues, bug reports, comments and so on, please visit the Daedalus homepage: